M-ABISHEK/Final-year-project/README.md

 Some unwanted vibrations occured on the locker (more than a threshold ) will activate a security call.

 # Compatibility :
-This works with 2g bandwidth to attain max signals in the bank vaults
+This works with 2g bandwidth to attain max signals inside the bank vaults.